ohbm/hackathon2022/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 **[In-person/online]**:
 <!--Provide information if leaders are planning to be in-person and/or online.
-If online, please provide your timezone (cf. https://www.timeanddate.com/time/map/ for example).
+If online, please provide your venue - either EPAC (Europe, Middle East, and Africa) Hub, APAC (Asia-Pacific) Hub or Americas Hub.
 -->

 **Description**: